 Proposal for appropriation of the company’s earnings (item 9b)

-Proposal for the number of Board members and the number of auditors and auditor deputies (item 10)
+Proposal for the number of Board members and the number of auditors and deputy auditors (item 10)

 The Nomination Committee has proposed that the number of Board members shall be seven, that the number of auditors shall be one and that no deputy auditors shall be appointed.